You are here:

 - Arsenic Speciation - The Region 10 Laboratory is in the process of having its arsenic speciation analysis procedure for marine-type tissues finalized as US EPA Solid Waste Method.
 Different arsenic ions that are commonly found in the environment have markedly different human health risks.
 This method allows for the determination of the exposure contribution for various species of arsenic present in fish and shellfish.

-What We Do: The Region 10 Laboratory’s Organic Service team has the capability to support a full range of organic analyses in a wide range of matrices.
+The Region 10 Laboratory’s Organic Service team has the capability to support a full range of organic analyses in a wide range of matrices.
 Our experts in organic analytical chemistry are particularly well-suited to handle difficult method development projects, and understand the fate, degradation and weathering of these compounds in our regional environment.
-New methods include:
+Methods include:

 - Multi-Incremental Sampling Capability – The ability to composite samples using the multi-incremental sampling technique was mobilized by the Organic Service Area in 2009.
 This technique sampling is a structured protocol that reduces data variability and increases sample representativeness.
 In addition, levels of statistical confidence and decision uncertainty that would require a large number of discrete analyses can often be obtained with a few incremental samples.